STMicro sees gloomy Q4 after weak results

 Asked whether the industry was headed for another crisis akin to the one seen in 2008, Bozotti said: "I believe what is happening now is not in the same dimension as what we saw in 2008, but it is definitely more than an inventory correction."

-Shares in the company were down 7 percent at 5.07 euros by 0911 GMT (10:11 a.m.
-BST), the worst performer on a slightly firmer French blue-chip CAC 40 index.
+Shares in the company were down 6.7 percent at 5.097 euros by 0752 GMT, the worst performers on a slightly firmer French blue-chip CAC 40 index .PL.FCHI.

-(Additional reporting by Marie Mawad; Editing by James Regan and Mike Nesbit)